 Our specialties include:

 Assessments and treatments are held in individual 'one-to-one' and group sessions that are carried out in well-equipped clinic rooms and gyms across both Peterborough City and Hincingbrooke hospital sites.

 Before your appointment

-If you have any queries prior to your appointment or any special requirements then please contact us and we will do our very best to meet your individual needs.
+If you have any queries prior to your appointment, or any special requirements, please contact us and we will do our very best to meet your individual needs.

 - Check which hospital to go to, as we hold appointments at both hospitals (Peterborough City Hospital and Stamford Hospital)

 - Please bring a list of any medicines you are taking